-First up you'll have to go to NordVPN's website (or your VPN of choice) and actually buy it.
-Some will offer a free trial in case you want to test it out first, and you'll usually find that you can save a lot on the monthly fee by committing to one, two, or even three years up front.
+First up go to NordVPN's website (or your VPN of choice) and sign up.
+In most cases there is a 30-day (or so) money-back guarantee so you can try it out.
+And you can save a lot on the regular monthly fee by committing to one, two, or even three years up front.

 Once you've signed up and downloaded and installed the app, you'll need to launch it on your computer or device.

 Once the app is open, you'll need to connect to the country you're trying to trick Netflix into thinking you're in.
 In this case, you want to choose US.
-You can do so by navigating to the US on the Map view and choosing a pin in the US, but a simpler method - especially if you're using a TV remote control - is to click 'list' and choose US from there.
+You can do so by navigating to the US on the Map view in NordVPN and choosing a pin in the US, but a simpler method - especially if you're using a TV remote control - is to click 'list' and choose US from there.

 After a few moments, you should be connected.
-You can now browse to Netflix and you should find that you have access to the US content.
+You can now launch the Netflix app and you should find that you have access to the US content.
 If you want to access another country's Netflix, you can always change the server country that you're connected to on your VPN.

 Using a VPN on a game console or smart TV